microsoft/msticpy/docs/source/getting_started/Installing.rst

 There are instances in which you may want to utilize msticpy in an isolated or semi-isolated environment.
 An isolated environment is an environment that does not have internet access or access or access to load PyPi dependencies.
-It is recommended to utilize a virtual environment and the scripts provided within the steps.
+It is recommended to utilize a virtual environment and the scripts referenced within the steps below.

-Also ensure you have matching python versions installed on your host machine as well as the isolated environment.
+There are two ways to download msticpy:
+- Using manual pip commands which is applicable when your source and target environment have the same python version as well as architecture.
-For example: if running python 3.8.5 on your host machine, ensure that your isolated environment python version is also 3.8.5.
+For example: if running python 3.8.5 on your source machine, ensure that your target environment python version is also 3.8.5.

+- Using the scripts provided is simpler, more isolation and essential when building for cross-architecture.
+IE Windows to Linux.

 In order to find the correct python version, you can run the following:

 .. code-block:: powershell